 How and When to Use Multi-Shipper Management Software To Compare Shipping Costs

-An efficient, cost-conscious shipping operation, especially one that ships packages that vary in size and weight, really needs to compare rates from multiple carriers to minimize shipping costs.
+An efficient, cost-conscious shipping operation, especially one that ships packages that vary in size and weight or offers free shipping, must compare rates from multiple carriers to minimize shipping costs.
 This is where multi-shipper management services such as Ordoro, ShipStation, and ShippingEasy add value to any ecommerce operation.

 Here’s a look at ShippingEasy’s Browse Rates screen which lets you quickly toggle between shippers to find the best rates as you ship each package: